jaydenyoo/ling402_dhw_tracker/README.md

 <li>Following directories will be created: ~/.ling402repo ~/.ling402repo/$netID-daily</li>
 <li>Following file will be created: ~/.ling402repo/.git_cred</li>
 <li>Following package will be installed: expect</li>
-<li>Environment variable export and main.sh execution will be appended to ~/.bashrc if automatic execution chosen</li>
+<li>Environment variable export and main.sh execution will be appended to ~/.bashrc if automatic execution is chosen</li>